NuGet/Insights/README.md

 The implementation is geared towards Azure Functions Consumption Plan for compute (cheap) and Azure Storage for persistence (cheap).

+### Workflow

+The driver code is chained together with other operational tasks in a sequence of steps called a **workflow**.
+The workflow is run on a regular cadence (e.g. daily).
+The workflow performs these step for each iteration:

+1. Run all catalog scans to read the latest information NuGet.org catalog.
+   - Some catalog scans can run in parallel, others depend on each other.
+1. Clean up orphan records.
+   - Example of orphan record: a certificate that was only referenced by a package that was deleted.
+1. Update auxiliary files.
+   - These data sets contain some info about all packages in a single file.
+1. Import the updates CSVs to Kusto (Azure Data Explorer).
+   - This performs an import of all CSV blobs to new tables and then does an atomic table swap.

+If any of these steps does not complete, the workflow hangs and no further worflows can start.

+## Drivers

+The current drivers for analyzing NuGet.org packages are:

+- [`CatalogDataToCsv`](src/Worker.Logic/CatalogScan/Drivers/CatalogDataToCsv/CatalogDataToCsvDriver.cs) - extract data found in the catalog to CSV, e.g. deprecation and vulnerability
+- [`CatalogLeafItemToCsv`](src/Worker.Logic/CatalogScan/Drivers/CatalogLeafItemToCsv/CatalogLeafItemToCsvDriver.cs) - write all catalog leaf items (very minimal data)
+- [`NuGetPackageExplorerToCsv`](src/Worker.Logic/CatalogScan/Drivers/NuGetPackageExplorerToCsv/NuGetPackageExplorerToCsvDriver.cs) - run NuGet Package Explore APIs to determine reproducibility
+- [`PackageArchiveToCsv`](src/Worker.Logic/CatalogScan/Drivers/PackageArchiveToCsv/PackageArchiveToCsvDriver.cs) - find info about all ZIP entries in the .nupkg
+- [`PackageAssemblyToCsv`](src/Worker.Logic/CatalogScan/Drivers/PackageAssemblyToCsv/PackageAssemblyToCsvDriver.cs) - find stuff like public key tokens in assemblies using `System.Reflection.Metadata`
+- [`PackageAssetToCsv`](src/Worker.Logic/CatalogScan/Drivers/PackageAssetToCsv/PackageAssetToCsvDriver.cs) - find assets recognized by NuGet restore
+- [`PackageCertificateToCsv`](src/Worker.Logic/CatalogScan/Drivers/PackageCertificateToCsv/PackageCertificateToCsvDriver.cs) - determine relationships between packages and certificates
+- [`PackageCompatibilityToCsv`](src/Worker.Logic/CatalogScan/Drivers/PackageCompatibilityToCsv/PackageCompatibilityToCsvDriver.cs) - determine package compatibility with several algorithms
+- [`PackageIconToCsv`](src/Worker.Logic/CatalogScan/Drivers/PackageIconToCsv/PackageIconToCsvDriver.cs) - get image metadata for embedded icons and icons from URLs
+- [`PackageManifestToCsv`](src/Worker.Logic/CatalogScan/Drivers/PackageManifestToCsv/PackageManifestToCsvDriver.cs) - extract known data from the .nuspec
+- [`PackageSignatureToCsv`](src/Worker.Logic/CatalogScan/Drivers/PackageSignatureToCsv/PackageSignatureToCsvDriver.cs) - parse the NuGet package signature
+- [`PackageVersionToCsv`](src/Worker.Logic/CatalogScan/Drivers/PackageVersionToCsv/PackageVersionToCsvDriver.cs) - determine latest version per package ID

+Several other supporting drivers exist to populate storage with intermediate results:

+- [`BuildVersionSet`](src/Worker.Logic/CatalogScan/Drivers/BuildVersionSet/BuildVersionSetDriver.cs) - serializes all IDs and versions into a `Dictionary`, useful for fast checks
+- [`LoadLatestPackageLeaf`](src/Worker.Logic/CatalogScan/Drivers/LoadLatestPackageLeaf) - write the latest catalog leaf to Table Storage
+- [`LoadPackageArchive`](src/Worker.Logic/CatalogScan/Drivers/LoadPackageArchive/LoadPackageArchiveDriver.cs) - fetch information from the .nupkg and put it in Table Storage
+- [`LoadPackageManifest`](src/Worker.Logic/CatalogScan/Drivers/LoadPackageManifest/LoadPackageManifestDriver.cs) - fetch the .nuspec and put it in Table Storage
+- [`LoadPackageVersion`](src/Worker.Logic/CatalogScan/Drivers/LoadPackageVersion/LoadPackageVersionDriver.cs) - determine listed and SemVer status and put it in Table Storage

+Several message processors exist to emit other useful data:

+- [`DownloadsToCsv`](src/Worker.Logic/MessageProcessors/DownloadsToCsv/DownloadsToCsvUpdater.cs) - read `downloads.v1.json` and write it to CSV
+- [`OwnersToCsv`](src/Worker.Logic/MessageProcessors/OwnersToCsv/OwnersToCsvUpdater.cs) - read `owners.v2.json` and write it to CSV
+- [`VerifiedPackagesToCsv`](src/Worker.Logic/MessageProcessors/VerifiedPackagesToCsv/VerifiedPackagesToCsvUpdater.cs) - read `verifiedPackages.json` and write it to CSV

+Several message processors are used for aggregating or automating other processes:

+- [`CsvCompact`](src/Worker.Logic/MessageProcessors/CsvCompact/CsvCompactProcessor.cs) - aggregate CSV records saved to Table Storage into partitioned CSV blobs
+- [`KustoIngestion`](src/Worker.Logic/MessageProcessors/KustoIngestion/KustoIngestionMessageProcessor.cs) - orchestrates ingestion and validation of CSV blobs into Kusto (Azure Data Explorer) tables
+- [`CleanupOrphanRecords`](src/Worker.Logic/MessageProcessors/ReferenceTracking/CleanupOrphanRecordsProcessor.cs) - removes records that are marked as orphans from the `ReferenceTracking` tables
+- [`Workflow`](src/Worker.Logic/MessageProcessors/Workflow/WorkflowRunMessageProcessor.cs) - orchestrates the entire workflow (as mentioned in the **Architecture** section above)

 ## Screenshots